Brian Wilson Presents Smile: Original Smile differences

 According to Wilson, BWPS reimagined the original Smile concept "from scratch".
 Asked for a comparison, he responded that the new version was "different, much different.
 Much more progressive, much happier, much more uplifting."
 Parks provided lyrics that had been written in the 1960s but not previously documented, and some that were newly written for the project.
 He believed that a hypothetical 1967 version of Smile would not have been significantly different from their 2004 version.

 Sahanaja believed that there were two exceptions in which Wilson clearly recalled ideas that he had originally conceived for the Smile album.
 One was the verse melody of "Do You Like Worms?"; the other was the pairing of "Wonderful" and "Look".
 Regarding the latter, Sahanaja said that "Brian just butted those two together and said, 'Yeah, that's it!
 That's how it goes!'"
 When he asked Parks if an idea was part of the original concept, Parks would only respond with, "It was inevitable."

 A number of short, orchestral segues between songs were newly written for the project by Wilson, Parks, Sahanaja, and Paul Mertens.
 They also wrote a string arrangement for the second part of "Surf's Up", an idea that Wilson said he originally intended for the piece.
 Some of the titles of the original tracks were changed, including "Do You Like Worms?", which was renamed "Roll Plymouth Rock".
 Wilson explained that this was because "we wanted something a little more appropriate".
 When Wilson was presented "Mrs. O'Leary's Cow", he began humming the melody from "Fall Breaks and Back to Winter", which was then incorporated into the piece.

 In Wilson's words, "We [first] thought of it as 2-movement rock opera.
 Then we added a third [and] we called it a 3-movement rock opera."
 The subtitles for these movements ("Americana", "Cycle of Life", and "Spiritual Rebirth—Elements") were the invention of music writer Peter Reum.
 In a 2011 interview, Sahanaja stated that Wilson never mentioned an "elemental" concept during these sessions: "whenever I did bring up the concept he didn't seem to react to it with any enthusiasm.
 I brought it up again while Van Dyke was around and didn't get a clear reaction from him either."
+According to biographer Steven Gaines, Wilson had declared an intention to complete Smile in three movements in 1980.

 Besides the tracks that made it into the final presentation, nothing else from the original Smile sessions was worked on, although some recordings were presented to Wilson for consideration.
 Among the rejected ideas that Sahanaja played for Wilson was "He Gives Speeches", "With Me Tonight", "She's Goin' Bald", and the alternate "rock with me, Henry" version of "Wonderful".